yochaigal/cairn/wip/2e/dungeon-exploration.md

 - One or more characters carefully move to another room, or down a long corridor or tunnel.
 - Rushing through a dangerous area can be perilious, and actions like **Searching** and **Resting** are not possible.
 - Characters are assumed to be moving through areas in such a way that they avoid being **surprised**.
+- Characters can quickly move to any accessible location their torchlight touches (around 40ft).

 ### Interact
 - A character directly engages with a single object or creature in an area.
 They are not reckless, but nor are they _slow_.